If an insurer has accepted responsibility for your accident, it’s natural to wonder how long it will take before your claim is resolved.

 Reconsider whether a DIY claim is a good idea

-As you will be aware from other articles on this website and on Grigor & Young’s website, we do not recommend you to deal with a personal injury claim yourself.
+As you will be aware from other articles on this website (Should I Settle My Accident Injury Claim Directly With The Insurance Company?) and on Grigor & Young’s website (DIY Personal Injury Claim – Do I Need A Solicitor At All?), we generally do not recommend dealing with a personal injury claim without legal advice.

 If liability is admitted in your case (which we assume for the purposes of this article), there is every chance that you would be able to find a specialist solicitor who would be willing to agree to deal with your claim on the basis that you will receive any negotiated level of compensation in full (i.e. so the solicitor is “cost-free” as far as you are concerned).